avaneev/prvhash/README.md

 processes, where Planck length and time are considerably greater than zero - one can't sample these processes more densely or more frequently than Planck constants permit, - it brings a notion of existence of infinite Nyquist frequency and thus infinite energy.
+While we as observers are limited by Planck time, the physical processes like movement due to inertia are continuous.

 The mathematics offers an interesting understanding.
 Take in your mind a moment before the "Big Bang".
 Did mathematical rules exist at that moment?
 Of